Are you a news or information provider based in New Jersey? Then you should be a member of our flagship project, the NJ News Commons.

 We invite any and all New Jersey news and information organizations to join the NJ News Commons.

-The following document specifically outlines what membership in the NJ News Commons entails, to give prospective members a better idea of what to expect if they choose to become a part of our network.
+The following page specifically outlines what membership in the NJ News Commons entails in order to give prospective members a better idea of what to expect if they choose to become a part of our network.

 BASIC RELATIONSHIP DEFINITIONS

 Below is a list of basic definitions of the terms that we use to describe the various types of relationships and associations different entities have with the Center:

 – Funders are organizations and/or individuals who provide funding or financial support to the Center

 – Partners are peers and/or organizations who work with or are affiliated with the Center with some regularity.